bkil/gemiweb0/doc/js-choices.md

 * Restriction: only integers supported and the special value of `NaN`
 * Reason: too complex to implement and potentially increases memory use and more difficult to optimize. `NaN` is desirable to detect error conditions of standard functions.

+### String conversion by +

+* Verdict: expected by users, but removing it would be hardening
+* Drawbacks: can often cause bugs if working on values of unforseen types
+* Incidence: high
+* Implementation complexity: trivial, assuming toString is already available
+* Workaround: invoke Object.prototype.toString()

 ### Unicode

 * Verdict: partially supported
 * Restrictions: String indexing may iterate on UTF8 instead of UCS-2.
 May assume that the HTML and JS source are all encoded as UTF8.
-* Use case: must be able to process input in extant human languages in a way that should work in an equivalent way to extant web browsers.
+* Use case: must be able to process input in extant human languages in a way that should work in a way equivalent to extant web browsers.

 ### Operator precedence in expressions

 * Verdict: partial
-* Restriction: only support unary and binary operators to not have to observe operator precedence rules.
+* Restriction: only support unary and binary operators to avoid having to observe operator precedence rules.
 A few subexpressions may be supported without parenthesis that are very common: function invocation, array index, object member.
+The special case of consecutive terms of same operator is detailed separately.
 * Incidence rate: intermediate
 * Implementation complexity: intermediate
 * Workaround: parenthesis, temporary variables